moebiussurfing/ofxColorManager/README.md

 ( _Requires all the dependencies._ )

 #### 2. **Two Apps Linked**:
-All the Tools, but with a more handy setup: using two separated apps.
+**Two separated apps**: All the Engines and Tools, but with a more handy setup.
 Links a **MASTER OF_App** (with the **ofxColorManager**) to your **CLIENT OF_App** (with the **ofxColorClient**).

 #### 3. **Minimal Standalone**: